bfanger/svelte-preprocess-react/docs/architecture.md

 # Architecture

-This document describes designdecisions and implementation details of the preprocessor.
+This document describes design-decisions and implementation details of the preprocessor.

 **Principles:**